-The vision of DSA Ireland is the creation of a vibrant and innovative development studies community, which will focus on cutting edge research, led by Irish research institutions, contributing to the reduction of poverty, inequality and vulnerability in the world.
+Our Vision is the creation of a vibrant and innovative development studies community, which focuses on cutting edge research, contributing to the reduction of poverty, inequality and vulnerability in the world.

-The mission of DSA Ireland is to provide a national platform, which provides an open and participatory space for dialogue between researchers, policy-makers and practitioners, who have an interest in, or are working in the area of international development.
-We will achieve this by:
+Our Mission is to provide a national platform, which provides an open and participatory space for dialogue between researchers, policy-makers and practitioners, who have an interest in, or are working in the area of international development.
+We achieve this by

 The Annual General Meeting of DSA Ireland is the sovereign body of the Association, electing the Steering Committee and agreeing to any substantial change in strategy.
-It elects a Steering Committee, comprising of up to 10 members, who will in turn elect the officers of the Association, namely a Chair, Secretary and Treasurer for a term of two years.
+The AGM is held annual as part of the Annual Conference proceedings and elects a Steering Committee, comprising of up to 10 members, who in turn elect the officers of the Association, namely a Chair, Secretary and Treasurer for a term of two years.
 These officers can be re-elected for an additional 2-year term, with the exception of the Chair who will only serve for one 2-year term.

 The management of DSA Ireland rests with the Steering Committee, which will meet on a bi-monthly basis.
 All members of the Steering Committee carry responsibility for specific briefs or portfolios contributing to the overall strategic development of DSA Ireland and to deliver on its commitments.
 The Steering Committee can co-opt two further members as required to meet the work commitments of the Association.
 The DSAI Steering Committee actively welcomes engagement by the membership and all ideas and initiatives that contribute to advancing the vision, mission and goals of the Association.